swiftlang/swift-evolution/proposals/NNNN-withlockifavailable-cannot-spuriously-fail.md

 ## Detailed design

-I propose we strengthen the language in the **Return Value** documentation section:
+I propose we strengthen the language in the **Return Value** documentation section along the lines of:

 ```diff
 - The return value, if any, of the `body` closure parameter or `nil` if the lock